redcountryroad/OSCP-shortsheet/ActiveDirectory.md

 # Checking if the forged tickets is in memory
 ps> klist

-# verify access to targeted SPN
+# verify access to targeted SPN (http://web04 is the HTTP SPN mapped to iis_service)
 iwr -UseDefaultCredentials http://web04

 # Inject the ticket (not needed if the TGS is already loaded in current session)